Course Outline

 • Building Evacuation Procedures

-• Establishing Crisis Management and Communication Centers
+• Crisis Management and Communications Centers

 • Developing and Implementing a Business Continuity Management (BCM) Strategy

-• Conducting a Business Impact Analysis.
-Case Study and Workshop
+• Conducting a Business Impact Analysis: Case Study and Workshop

 Day 8:

-Managing a Crisis from a Communications Perspective
+Dealing with a Crisis from the Communications Perspective for Government

 • Command and Control Issues

-• Tactical (Forward Control Point/Incident Command)
+• Tactical Level (Forward Control Point/Incident Command)

-• Strategic (Boardroom Level/Emergency Operations Center)
+• Strategic Level (Boardroom/Emergency Operations Center)

 • Essential Elements for Successful On-Scene Crisis Management

-• Organizing a Press Conference
+• Organizing Effective Press Conferences

-• Conducting Radio and Television Interviews
+• Conducting Radio and Television Interviews During Crises

 • Case Study Exercise: Developing a Crisis Communications Strategy and Action Plan Based on a Given Scenario